semanticdata/personal-website/README.md

 # [🦝 MiguelPimentel.do](https://miguelpimentel.do/)

 Personal website and blog.
 Contains a short list of my projects, blog posts, and tutorials.
-Built using [Astro Micro 🔬](https://astro-micro.vercel.app/).
+Built using [Astro Micro](https://github.com/trevortylerlee/astro-micro).

 A few adjustments were made to the original theme.
 Here's a short list: